SosaWISE/SS_ClientCRM/README.md

 Sublime Text 3
 --------------

+The project for Sublime Text is `crm.sublime-project`.
+A few packages you will want to include for Sublime Text are listed below:

   - Install `Package Control` - The Sublime Text package manager that makes it exceedingly simple to find, install and keep packages up-to-date.
       - Follow instructions [here](https://sublime.wbond.net/installation)